jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/Intune/Readme.md

 > If you use enrollment token you'll also need chose the priority here also
 ![image](https://github.com/user-attachments/assets/7a38daf6-0647-4218-b0b2-979c64f8fc2b)

+Also note that because I have denied the ability to delete history this prevents the sync of history & open tabs to the profile, pro vs con.
+Feel free to remove this setting.

 Also consider leveraging the built in applocker policy to block non-edge browsers which is found under "Customization Settings" > Security Settings > "Additional Settings"